 "The fundamental idea is that God provides us human beings with faculties or belief producing processes that yield these beliefs and are successfully aimed at the truth; when they work the way they were designed to in the sort of environment for which they were designed, the result is knowledge or warranted belief."
-491

 Thus, turning specifically to Christian beliefs, he asserts that as a form of theism, we can be warranted, that is, rational in our faith.
-That was a substantial achievement and was enough for his work to be noted as "one of the major accomplishments of twentieth century epistemology" by one of his epistemological peers.
-492
+That was a substantial achievement and was enough for his work to be noted as "one of the major accomplishments of twentieth century epistemology" by one of his epistemological peers.493

-Now some such as Butler have critiqued Plantinga that his initial account of warrant (Plantinga 1993a, b) was "naturalistic," this is accurate in the sense Plantinga conceived of warrant in term of cognitive functions (part of our natural makeup), common to all of us and readily admitted he was offering a naturalistic epistemology but cojoined with a supernaturalistic metaphysics.
-Which is emphasis here though was in the conjoining, the epistemology does not stand alone but should be considered with the metaphysics, which is precisely the direction we want to travel in epistemological self-consciousness.
+Now some such as Butler have critiqued Plantinga that his initial account of warrant (Plantinga 1993a, b) was "naturalistic," 494 this is accurate in the sense Plantinga conceived of warrant in term of cognitive functions (part of our natural makeup), common to all of us and readily admitted he was offering a naturalistic epistemology but cojoined with a supernaturalistic metaphysics.
+495 I would assert that his emphasis here though was in the conjoining, the epistemology does not stand alone but should be considered with the metaphysics, which is precisely the direction we want to travel in epistemological self-consciousness.
 Additionally, God is conceived of as providing us with these faculties and central to Plantinga's argument is Calvin's sensus divinitus, conceived of as a cognitive function that works to present a belief in God that is properly basic, i.e., not arrived at via inference from evidence; much like perception, memory and a priori knowledge.
-Plantinga then relies heavily on Calvin's theological account of it, as seen from the exegesis of the key biblical passages.
-More generally, he describes one of
+496 Plantinga then relies heavily on Calvin's theological account of it, as seen from the exegesis of the key biblical passages.
+497 More generally, he describes one of the focusses of his project as developing "Calvinist Epistemology" 498 and I believe we can see in his most mature work, Plantinga is offering an apologetic that is not neutral and not wholly negative.
+It is also not clear that Butler's criticism would be sustained if we import Bas van Frassen's critical definition of naturalism, 499 which reduces to "there is no such person as God" 500 which would appear a long way from